developmentseed/display/README.md

 In particular:

 - View result sets are expected to be generated via CouchDB.
 The result set should be an array of objects where each object has a `value` key.
+For
+  example:

+    array [
+        value: {
+            title: 'Foo',
+            description: 'This is some foo',
+        },
+        value: {
+            title: 'Bar',
+            description: 'This is some bar',
+        },
+    ]

 - The template engine used is [hbs](http://github.com/donpark/hbs) a light wrapper around [handlebars.js](http://github.com/wycats/handlebars.js).